Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models: Experiments

 The original Progressive Distillation~\cite{salimans2021progressive} can only generate $128\times 128$ images, which is too small for real use.
 We add some extra layers to adapt the model to resolution $256 \times 256$.
-For fair comparisons, we also pre-compute the normalization parameters for the \textit{Crop} baseline.
-When the edit pattern is like a rectangle, this baseline reduces similar computation with ours (\eg, the first example of DDIM in \fig{quality}).
-However, the speedup is still worse than ours on RTX 3090, 2080Ti and Intel Core i9-10920X due to the large memory index overheads in native PyTorch.
-When the edited region is far from a rectangle (\eg, the third example of DDIM), the cropped patches have much redundancy.
-Therefore, even though only 15.5\% region is edited, the MACs reduction is only 1.6$\times$.
-With $1.2\%$ edit size, our method achieves a 7.5$\times$, 4.6$\times$, and 18$\times$ MACs reduction for DDIM, Progressive Distillation, and GauGAN, respectively.
-With \engineabbr, we achieve at most 4.1$\times$, 2.9$\times$, 6.0$\times$ and 14$\times$ speedup on RTX 3090, 2080Ti, Intel Core i9-10920X and Apple M1 Pro CPU, respectively.
-When applied to GAN Compression, \engineabbr achieves a 9.5$\times$ and 38$\times$ latency reduction on Intel Core i9-10920X and Apple M1 Pro CPU, respectively.
+For the \textit{Crop} baseline, we also pre-compute the normalization parameters for fair comparisons.
+When the edit pattern is like a rectangle, this baseline reduces similar computation with ours (\eg, the first example of DDPM in \fig{quality}).
+However, the speedup is still worse than ours on various devices due to the large memory index overheads in native PyTorch.
+When the edited region is far from a rectangle (\eg, the third example of DDPM), the cropped patch has much redundancy.
+Therefore, even though only 15.5\% areas are edited, the MACs reduction is only 1.6$\times$.
+For Stable Diffusion, as mentioned in \sect{Extension to attention layers.}, by selectively pruning unedited queries, \engineabbr reduces the attention map size and memory overheads in attention layers.
+For $512 \times 1024$ image editing example in \fig{stable-diffusion}, the first self-attention layer of the diffusion network takes $64 \times 128$ input, resulting in an $8192 \times 8192$ attention map. \engineabbr reduces the attention map size to $672 \times 8192$ ($12\times$ smaller).
+Therefore, it can achieve a similar speedup ratio to the computation reduction even on GPUs. \engineabbr achieves up to 5.6$\times$, 2.9$\times$, 6.0$\times$, 14$\times$, and 5.2$\times$ speedups on RTX 3090, 2080Ti, Intel Core i9-10920X, Apple M1 Pro CPU and GPU, respectively.
+When applied to GAN Compression, \engineabbr achieves 9.5$\times$ and 38$\times$ latency reductions on Intel Core i9 and Apple M1 Pro CPU, respectively.
+Additionally, we apply \engineabbr to the encoder and decoder part of Stable Diffusion.
+For the image editing example in \fig{stable-diffusion}, this results in an $8\times$ speedup for the encoder and a $5\times$ speedup for the decoder.